d-ries/linux-essentials/03_commandline/01_course.md

            argument that is not "+0" or "now".
 ```

 As you can see the `shutdown` command has a lot of options that we can use to extend the basic functionality of the command.

+If we would like to restart our Linux, for example, we could use an option with the command, which results in `shutdown -r`.

+Er zijn veel commando's met opties en ieder commando heeft zijn eigen set unieke opties.

-Every command has his own set of unique options.
+There are many commands with options and every command has his own set of unique options.

 ?> <i class="fa-solid fa-circle-info"></i> Everything in Linux is case sensitive: commands, options, arguments, file- and foldernames, ...